York time in JT gravity: The Wheeler-DeWitt equation

-We now have all the results at our disposal to check the WDW constraint.
-Let us begin with the wavefunction eq.\eqref{wkl}.
-Note that this wavefunction has been obtained by evaluating the on-shell action, either directly in terms of gravity variables, eq.\eqref{psial}, or by rewriting as a particle in a field, eq.\eqref{psifk1k2de}.
-For a curve with non-zero mode turned on as in eq.\eqref{klam}, the on-shell contribution changes due to the extra contribution to the corner angle given by eq.\eqref{cornex1}.
-The wavefunction, with this extra contribution, reads

-where $\theta_{2,0}$ has the same value as $\theta_{1,0}$ in eq.\eqref{the10kl}.
-The action of the WDW constraint on this wavefunction can be understood as follows.
-Since the wavefunction is calculated perturbatively in $\delta k$, the action of the WDW constraint also has to be evaluated perturbatively in $\delta k$.
-We shall only show that that the WDW constraint is satisfied to $\order{(\delta k)^0}$.
-The action of the zero mode part in eq.\eqref{gexkwde} coming from the bulk part of the slice to $\order{(\delta k)^0}$ gives

-The action of the corner term can be evaluated as follows.
+We can compute the value of $\delta y'(\lambda_1)$, which will also be useful later on, from eq.\eqref{delkdely}, eq.\eqref{c2c1} and we get { { } } An identical computation gives a similar result for the other corner with $\lambda_1\rightarrow\lambda_2$, { { } } The action of the corner term in eq.\eqref{gexkwde} can be evaluated as follows.
 The function $\delta k$ can be expanded in a complete basis of functions, say the eigenfunctions of the Laplacian operator satisfying Dirichlet boundary conditions at the corner.
 Let this expansion be given by

 The mode functions $f_n$ are assumed to satisfy completeness relation of the form, along with the Dirichlet boundary conditions at the corner

 Let the corresponding expansion for the conjugate momentum in the above basis be given by